thecodingmachine/symfony-vuejs/docs/security.md

 In the [error.vue](../src/webapp/layouts/error.vue) layout, we check if:

 * `401` status code: the user has no session in the API.
 Therefore, we call the `resetUser` mutation and redirect the user to the login page.
+On success, the web application redirects the user to the current page thanks to the `redirect` query parameter.
 * `404` or `403`, or anything else: we display an error page.

 Some pages are also not available for the authenticated user